Click the 'Play' button to read out loud this webpage content

-The Trimukha Ganapathi form of Ganesha is a benign and powerful aspect of the Lord.
-It is believed that he will look after the welfare of the devotees and take good care of them and their families.
-While this form is worshipped at many places, this Lord can be seen in the idol form in the famous Lord Jagannath temple at Puri, in the state of Orissa.
-The star Avittam, also known as Dhanishtha Nakshatra, is said to be related to Trimukha Ganapathi.
+While this form is worshipped at many places, this Lord can be seen in an idol form in the famous Lord Jagannath temple at Puri, in the state of Orissa.
+The star Avittam, also known as Dhanishta Nakshatra, is said to be related to Trimukha Ganapati.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.